-|speaking at CPAC in Washington D.C. on February 10, 2011.
+|Speaking at CPAC in Washington D.C. on February 10, 2011.
 (Photo credit: Wikipedia)|

 Former senator, Christian extremist, and failed Republican presidential candidate Rick Santorum recently said that faith-based films are generally poor, Christians should stop trying to distance themselves from popular culture, and that Christian films are often "cheesy."
 Wow!
-As much as I hate to say it, I cannot argue with that.
+As much as I hate to say it, I cannot argue with any of that.
 He's right.
-Christian films are usually terrible, and his description of them as "cheesy" and "hokey" are certainly part of why.
+Christian films are usually terrible, and his description of them as "cheesy" and "hokey" is certainly part of why.

 Not surprisingly, this new found insight is part of Santorum's broad strategy of improving Christian films to increase the chances that you will be converted by them.
 Santorum is now the CEO of a faith-based film studio, so it makes sense that he's thinking along these lines.